-Prepayments are those amounts related to the 2021/22 financial year which have been processed in 2020/21.
-The largest element of this is the payment of Firefighters' Pensions for April, as those pensions are paid in advance (£1.3m for April 2021; £1.2m for April 2020).
-At 31 March 2021 prepayments also includes £3.5m for stage payments on 20 operational vehicles still being built at that date.
+Prepayments are those amounts related to the 2022/23 financial year which have been processed in 2021/22.
+The largest element of this is the payment of Firefighters' Pensions for April, as those pensions are paid in advance (£1.3m for April 2022; £1.3m for April 2021).
+At 31 March 2022 prepayments also includes £599k for stage payments on 7 operational vehicles still being built at that date.

 The Council Tax and Business Rates comprise the Authority's share of arrears (debtors) and sums received in advance (creditors) by the billing authorities.
-The impairment allowance for doubtful debts also primarily related to Council Tax and Business Rates.
+The impairment allowance for doubtful debts also primarily relates to Council Tax and Business Rates.
 These amounts are calculated or assessed by the billing authorities.